-Salvia is a genus of about 1000 species of annual or perennial herbs and shrubs, distributed throughout the world, from Central and South America to Central Asia and Mediterranean Europe.
+Salvia is a genus of about 1000 species of annual or perennial herbs and shrubs, distributed throughout the world from Central and South America to Central Asia and Mediterranean Europe.
 It is the largest genus of plants in the family Lamiaceae.

-Interesting facts about Salvia:
+Interesting facts about Salvia

 Salvia divinorum, native to Oaxaca, Mexico, is used in performing rituals for curing people and it is also well known as a psychoactive plant, having highly hallucinogenic properties.

 Salvia divinorum is legal in most cases, while in some countries there is some form of control.

 The plant is used in smudge sticks for purification and religious ceremonies.
 It is thought that the smoke will remove any negative energy around.

 Smudging is the ancient tribal tradition of burning the dried plant or plants to create harmony and spiritual peace.
 It is an important ritual for many indigenous people.
 The most common plant used for smudging is Salvia, specifically Salvia apiana, commonly known as White Sage.
 Some believe the only proper smudge stick is made from Salvia.

 Annuals, Perennials, Shrubs